spiral/docs/http/routing.md

 # Routing
 Like other frameworks, Spiral provides a pre-built mechanism to manage your application's url structure.
-This operation is performed by the Http `Router` and `Route` classes.
+This operations is performed by the Http `Router` and `Route` classes.

 ## What is Router?
 Router is the default http endpoint (see Http Request Flow) which accepts `ServerRequestInterface` applies it to a set of created routes to find match (based on Uri, method or any other request property).
 When the route is matched, Router will execute it by providing instances of `ServerRequestInterface`, `ResponseInterface` and `ContainerInterface`.
 The rest of the logic (what controller is called and what parameters are passed) is located in the `Route` class itself.